 A-5 SAMPLE PREPARATION

-Heat the sample to approximately 50 °C, mix well and filter Store at 0 °C, if analysis is not done immediately, the analytical sample should contain from 1 to 5 mg of gossypol.
+Heat the sample to approximately 50 °C, mix well and filter store at 0 °C, if analysis is not done immediately, the analytical sample should contain from 1 mg to 5 mg of gossypol.
 For maximum precision, the aliquot used should contain 0.1 mg of gossypol.

 A-6 PROCEDURE